-The following is an analysis that was conducted for diagnosing the presence of diabetes at a workplace (see sample data).
-The population was generally young (75.8% were below thirty).
+The following is an analysis that was conducted for diagnosing the presence of diabetes within a workplace (see sample data).
+The population was generally young (75.8% under the age of thirty).

-The scatter diagram suggests that there is no obvious relationship between age and glucose levels.
-High glucose levels are found in all ages, and normal glucose levels are found in higher ages.
+The scatter diagram does not reveal an obvious relationship between age and glucose levels.
+High glucose levels are observed across all age groups, and normal glucose levels are observed in older age groups.

-A Matrix Plot is used to summarize the relationship between pairs of multiple variables in one graph.
-It produces a scatter diagram for every combination of variables.
+A Matrix Plot is a useful tool for summarizing relationships between multiple pairs of variables in a single graph.
+It generates scatter diagrams for all possible combinations of variables.
 Potential correlations between pairs of variables can then be identified.

-In the following matrix plot, it appears that there is a positive relationship between the years of experience and salaries.
+The following matrix plot example compares three variables to each other.
+It appears that there is a positive relationship between the years of experience and salaries.
 However, the number of publications does not appear to be correlated with the years of experience.

-There are many tools that allow to draw a scatter diagram.
-One of the simplest ways is to use this scatter diagram template.
+There are many tools that are available for creating scatter diagrams.
+One of the simplest and straightforward options is to use this scatter diagram template.